-Effective rubric design is key to encouraging students to provide constructively critical reviews and producing assignments with strong Reliability Ratings.
+Effective rubric design is key to encouraging students to provide constructively critical reviews and producing assignments with strong reliability.

-In Peerceptiv, a Reviewing Dimension is a conceptual element for that assignment, and is made up of one Commenting Prompt for qualitative feedback and at least one Rating Rubric for quantitative feedback.
+In Peerceptiv, a Category is a conceptual element for the assignment.
+It can be a criterion for assessment or a group of criteria for assessment on the rubric.
+In Peerceptiv rubrics, a Category is made up of one Commenting Prompt for qualitative feedback and at least one Rating Prompt for quantitative feedback.

-In Peerceptiv, Commenting Prompts (for qualitative feedback) and Rating Prompts (for quantitative grading) are grouped together into Reviewing Dimensions so students are better able to understand the underlying concept.
+In Peerceptiv, each Category (broader assessment concept) contains Commenting Prompts (for qualitative feedback) and Rating Prompts (for quantitative feedback).
+These are grouped together so students are better able to understand the underlying concept.

 Add a Comment